Ramses Wissa Wassef: Architectural and design career

 At the beginning of his career in 1935, Wassef was struck by the beauty of the medieval towns and the old quarters of Cairo.
 He felt that ancient craftsmen had managed to derive from their traditional heritage an infinite variety of expression and created effects distinguished by local character.
 He developed an architectural style that bore the stamp of his own strong personality and responded to the challenge of the times without breaking away from the past.
-Impressed as he was by the beauty of the Nubian houses in the villages around Aswan, which still preserved the domes and vaults, inherited form the earliest Pharaonic dynasties, he resolved to maintain their presence in his own architectural work for reasons of aesthetics, climate and economics.
+Impressed as he was by the beauty of the Nubian houses in the villages around Aswan, which still preserved the domes and vaults, inherited from the earliest Pharaonic dynasties, he resolved to maintain their presence in his own architectural work for reasons of aesthetics, climate and economics.
 He made use of traditional craftsmen such as stonecutters, traditional carpenters, glass blowers and potters who had inherited the techniques and traditions of the Egyptian vernacular heritage.
+While many of his designs incorporated domes and other traditional elements of Egyptian architecture into contemporary buildings, his archive also includes works in other styles, including Art Deco.
 Wassef taught architecture and art at the Department of Architecture, College of Fine Arts, Cairo, which he also chaired.